 Currently, Dr. Costello is primary and co-investigator on several grants involving a calcium phosphate bone putty as well as resorbable metal fixation devices to treat craniofacial defects and deformities.

-He works closely with a number of basic and translational scientists in the Center for Craniofacial Regeneration (CCR) at the University of Pittsburgh School of Dental Medicine to design clinical studies and find new ways to reconstruct challenging congenital or acquired problems in children and adults with craniofacial deformities.
-He also has been a clinical investigator for studies on tissue adhesives, helping to bring products to market for patient use.
+He works closely with a number of basic and translational scientists in the Center for Craniofacial Regeneration (CCR) at the University of Pittsburgh patient use.